 - Mix water/yeast.
 Cover and let it rest for 10 minutes or until it is foamy.

 - Mix dry ingredients together.
-Slowly add water/yeast mixture and mix until a soft dough forms.
+Slowly add water/yeast mixture and oil.
+Mix until a soft dough forms.
 Turn out onto lightly floured surface and knead until smooth.

 - Spray bowl with non stick cooking spray and return dough to bowl.
 Cover loosely with a towel and let raise until doubled, about an hour.

-- Make a bath for the pretzel rolls by combining the baking soda with warm water and stir until soda is mostly dissolved (it won't dissolve completely).
+- Make a bath for the pretzel rolls by combining the baking soda with hot water and stir until soda is mostly dissolved (it won't dissolve completely).

 - When dough is done with the first rise, separate into 16 balls, dip each roll in the baking soda bath and place on a greased baking sheet.
 Sprinkle with kosher salt.
 Let rise in a warm spot for 35 minutes.